Friday, August 27, 2010

 And any gypsy that engages in fortune telling is wise to authenticate his/her words by providing a glimpse of events that have already happened before providing a list of events that belong to one’s future—a spin on “you can’t tell where you’re going until you know where you’ve been.”
 Because if they don’t know what has already transpired, they’re only guessing at what might happen in the future.

-In The Story of the Grail, Perceval’s destiny was tied to the two questions that Fortune spoke of.
+In The Story of the Grail, Perceval’s destiny was tied to the two questions that the Ugly Maiden spoke of.
 And before this story ends, he must name who is served by the grail and answer why the white lance always has a drop of blood forming at its tip.

 The Holy Hermit of the forest provided the only clue to fulfill half of this destiny: